Chart Color Schemes

 Huonville - Franklin is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Huonville-Franklin had a cultural diversity below average, with 85.3% of its population born in Australia, 90.3% being citizens, and 95.6% speaking English only at home.
-Christianity was the main religion, comprising 38.1%.
-The 'Other' category was overrepresented at 0.7%, compared to 0.7% regionally.
+Huonville-Franklin had a cultural diversity level below average, with 85.3% of its population born in Australia, 90.3% being citizens, and 95.6% speaking English only at home.
+Christianity was the predominant religion, comprising 38.1% of Huonville-Franklin's population.
+The most notable overrepresentation was in the 'Other' category, which constituted 0.7% compared to the Rest of Tas.'s 0.7%.

 Frequently Asked Questions - Diversity